LikeTheSalad/aaper/README.md

   the behavior of handling such permissions' request.
 More info below under `Changing the default behavior`.

+That's it, if you want to know how to modify Aaper's behavior to suit your needs, take a look at `Changing the default behavior`.

 > It is very important to bear in mind that, the @EnsurePermissions annotation only works on methods inside either an `Activity` or a` Fragment`, more specifically, an `androidx.fragment.app.Fragment` Fragment.
 Any @EnsurePermissions annotated method that isn't inside of either an Activity or a Fragment, will be ignored.

 Changing the default behavior